Update: Navigating the Diplomatic Crisis in Qatar

 Diplomatic Crisis in Qatar: Current Status

 At this time, Qatar remains under embargo, with no access by air, sea or land to Saudi Arabia, UAE, Bahrain or Egypt.
-While access is available via other countries, travelers should be aware that they will encounter lengthy immigration processes in UAE if they reside in Qatar.
+While access is available via other countries, travellers should be aware that they will encounter lengthy immigration processes in UAE if they reside in Qatar.
 There have been some reports of individuals being denied entrance into UAE despite the illegality of such actions.
-Travelers are encouraged to contact their respective embassies should they encounter an issue.
+Travellers are encouraged to contact their respective embassies should they encounter an issue.

 Household Goods Shipments

-The shipment of household goods continues to be impacted by transit bans into and out of Saudi Arabia, Bahrain, UAE and Egypt.
+The shipment of household goods continues to be affected by transit bans into and out of Saudi Arabia, Bahrain, UAE and Egypt.
 These shipments are currently illegal and, therefore, impossible to facilitate at this time.
 While some companies are offering to ship to or from the above mentioned areas via a third country (such as Oman and Sri Lanka) assignees should be aware that these offers are illegal.
-Furthermore, the attempt to utilize this approach comes with possible sanctions, such as:
+Furthermore, the attempt to utilise this approach comes with possible sanctions, such as: